• Edge of Sound – Blue Angels in Flight

 • Nubble Light in Black & White

-Stripped of color, the photo lets the structure’s elegant lines and the rugged Atlantic shoreline do the talking.
+Perched atop a rocky island just off the coast of York, Maine, Nubble Light stands as one of New England’s most recognizable lighthouses.
 The American flag adds a subtle sense of movement, a reminder that while the lighthouse no longer needs to guide ships with its beam, it still stands as a symbol—of safety, solitude, and coastal resilience.

 I’ve visited Nubble Light many times, but there’s something about seeing it in monochrome that feels especially classic—like it could have been captured yesterday or a century ago.

-• Looking Down on History – Scituate Light from Above
+• Looking Down on History